 Soon you will realize that your biggest challenge will be planning a vacation in North America when he is off at Christmas and when school closes for vacations.
 Of course, he will have lots of new friends, some of whom will probably invite him to come to their homes and spend the vacation with their families.

 It's all about growing and adapting.
 I suspect that your child will be so immersed in his new culture and ways of doing things that his maturity and confidence will amaze you when you see him for the first time after he leaves home.

 This video offers another take on recruitment fairs.

 Preparing for Recruitment Fairs

 It just makes good sense to do the same thing as any parents do when it comes to preparing for recruitment fairs.
-Parents go through a lengthy process of identifying schools which they think will meet their requirements.
+Parents go through a lengthy process of identifying schools that they think will meet their requirements.
 You need to do the same.
-Visit the school web sites.
+Visit the school websites.
 Watch the videos.
 Order the brochures and catalogs.
 Email the admissions staff if you like and ask questions.

 International students comprise approximately 18% of North American boarding schools' student population.
-Shouldn't your child be enjoying the benefits and advantages which you can give him by sending him to boarding school in the United States, Canada, UK, Switzerland, or elsewhere?
+Shouldn't your child enjoy the benefits and advantages you can give him by sending him to boarding school in the United States, Canada, UK, Switzerland, or elsewhere?
 The overseas recruitment fairs will give you an opportunity to explore that idea further.